itpplasma/GORILLA/README.md

 # GORILLA
 **G**uiding-center **OR**bit **I**ntegration with **L**ocal **L**inearization **A**pproach

 GORILLA computes guiding-center orbits for charged particles of given mass, charge and energy in toroidal fusion devices with three-dimensional field geometry.
+This guiding-center orbit code is designed to be used in scientific plasma physics simulations in the field of magnetic confinement fusion.

 The guiding-center orbits are traced via a quasi-geometric integration method described in Ref.
 [1].
 There, high order interpolation of electromagnetic fields in space is replaced by a special linear interpolation, leading to locally linear Hamiltonian equations of motion with piecewise constant coefficients.
 The underlying formulation treats the motion in the piecewise linear fields exactly.
 This further leads to conservation of total energy, magnetic moment and phase space volume.
 Furthermore, the approach reduces computational effort and noise sensitivity.
 Guiding-center orbits are computed without taking collisions into account.